 - Following up on food recalls to ensure affected products have been removed from sale to the public

-Streatrader was created to assist business owners and community groups to have a central registration and simplify the application process when trading in any Victorian municipality.
-Streatrader is used by
+- business owners and community groups to have a central registration for mobile and temporary food premises (mobile food) and simplify the application process when trading in any Victorian municipality.

-- Water transport vehicles - Vehicles that are used to transport water for human consumption or that is used to prepare food, make ice for consumption, or preserve unpackaged foods.
-These are usually treated as a mobile food premises.
+- Water transport vehicles.
+Vehicles that are used to transport water for human consumption or that is used to prepare food, make ice for consumption, or preserve unpackaged foods.
+These are usually treated as mobile food premises.